Ophir-Gal/artapp/README.md

 # ArtApp
 An Android application for collaborative art.
 <hr>
-Team: Ophir Gal, , and .
+Team: Ophir Gal, Cheyenne Montgomery, and .